LukeHeuser/notes/Java/what is Java.md

 * Performs bytecode verfication ensuring safety and security of Java programs
 * Enables automatic memory management through the use of a garbage collector
 * Supports dynamic class loading, allowing new classes to be loaded at runtime

+### JVM Disadvantages
+* JVM has a longer startup time compared to native applications
+* JVM requies the use of more memory due to the need for the garbage collector and other features
+* Debugging a JVM-based application can be challenging due to the additional layers of abstraction
+* The performance of a JVM-based application may be worse when compared to native applications due to the overhaed of: bytecoode interpretation & JIT compilation

 ## Java API
 The `Java Application Programming Interface (API)` is integrated in the JDK and offers a connection interface between different Java classes and user interfaces.
 The java API explains the function of each class or interface.